 Advanced registration: $115 (Must be postmarked by March 14, 2015)

-Certificates will be available after the conclusion of the Sunday session.
+Certificates will be available online after the conclusion of the Sunday session.

 Mr. Deckelmann entered the fire service on March 8, 1962 as a Volunteer Firefighter and on April 1, 1967 he joined the Chicago Fire Department.
 In 1979, with the rank of Fire Engineer, he was requested to take a detail to the Chicago Fire Academy to instruct Fire Engineers and Paramedic Drivers in emergency driving.
 In May of 1980, now with the rank of Lieutenant, he was again requested to the Fire Academy to take a full assignment as an Instructor.
 In March of 1984, Mr. Deckelmann requested his first transfer to the newly formed Office of Fire Investigation (OFI) and was accepted.
 He retired from the CFD in September of 2003 with the rank of Captain and the position of Commander in the Office of Fire Investigation and Training Officer.
 He continued in the Fire Service with the North Palos Fire Protection District in the MABAS Division 21 Fire Investigators.